 Gum has always been a childhood favorite!
 What child doesn’t love that sweet burst of flavor or a bubble-blowing competition with friends?
 Unfortunately, gum sweetened with sugar is bad news for teeth.

 When you or your child choose sugary chewing gum, you’re not the only ones satisfying your sweet tooth.
 The bacteria in our mouths like sugar too!
-And they enjoy it long after we’ve spit our gum out.
+And they enjoy it long after we’ve to spit our gum out.
 These bacteria use sugar as fuel, producing acids that weaken tooth enamel and cause cavities.

 Stick To Sugarless Gum

 Here’s the good news: chewing sugar-free gum can actually boost your oral health!
 Chewing gum increases saliva flow in your mouth, strengthening your teeth and washing away food debris and bacteria.
-While the same is true for sugary gum, the increased saliva flow isn’t quite enough to offset the damage that the sugar can do.
+While the same is true for sugary gum, the increased saliva flow isn’t quite enough to offset the damage that sugar can do.

 According to the American Dental Association, studies show that chewing sugarless gum for 20 minutes after a meal can prevent tooth decay.
 Saliva helps neutralize acids in our mouths after eating.
-It also contains calcium and phosphate which strengthen tooth enamel, our teeth’s first line of defense against cavity-causing bacteria.
+It also contains calcium and phosphate which strengthen tooth enamel, our teeth’ first line of defense against cavity-causing bacteria.